XAITK/xaitk-saliency/docs/api_docs.rst

 We define the two high-level requirements for this initial task: reference image perturbation in preparation for black-box testing, and saliency heatmap generation utilizing black-box inputs.
-We define a few similar interfaces for performing the saliency heatmap generation, separated by the intermediate algorithmic use-cases: image similarity, classification and object detection.
+We define a few similar interfaces for performing the saliency heatmap generation, separated by the intermediate algorithmic use cases: image similarity, classification and object detection.
 We explicitly do not require an abstraction for the black-box operations to fit inside.
 This is intended to allow for applications using these interfaces while leveraging existing functionality, only needing to perform any data formatting to fit the input defined here.